-Financial aid awards are based on your enrollment status as of the 14th calendar day of the semesterinstitutional freeze/census date.
-Any course added after that time will not be covered by financial aid and will be billed directly to you.
+Financial aid awards are based on your enrollment status as of the 14th calendar day of the semester institutional freeze/census date.
+During the semester, any course added after that time will not be covered by financial aid and will be billed directly to you.